75 Free Easy Quilt Patterns for Beginners

 Are you looking for easy quilt patterns?
 Then you’ll love these simple patterns I am sharing today!
 This collection of over 75 Free Easy Quilt Patterns for Beginners is guaranteed to get you excited about quilting! (* Updated Dec 2022 to add a few new free patterns and correct any broken, outdated links!)

 Did you get a new sewing machine this year?
 Or maybe you’re just ready to dip your toe into the world of quilting?
 If so, today’s post is perfect for you!
-I’ve rounded up 45 fabulously free quilt patterns to share with you today.
+I’ve rounded up over 75 fabulously free quilt patterns to share.

 These easy quilt patterns for beginners will be the perfect way to get started with quilting.
-The best part of this easy quilt pattern roundup is the many of these quilt patterns include step by step tutorials with photos to help you sew your quilt.
+The best part of this free quilt pattern roundup is that many of these patterns include detailed instructions with step-by-step tutorials with photos or sometimes even a video tutorial to help you sew your quilt.
 Several even include free pdf quilting patterns to print.